dharmafly/tasket-boilerplate/README.md

 Tasket Boilerplate
 ==================
+[Tasket Boilerplate][#boilerplate] is a simple, wrapped version of [Tasket][#about], the open-source micro-task web app.
+The boilerplate has the [Tasket core repository][#corerepo] installed as a Git submodule.
+This allows you to: [fork the Tasket Boilerplate repo][#fork], add your own custom HTML, JavaScript, CSS, or images for your project and still keep the core Tasket submodule up-to-date.

 Managing the Git Repository
 ---------------------------

-Tasket is setup as a Git submodule.
-This allows separation of the Tasket app and any HTML and CSS overrides that are required.

 The submodule will need to be activated the first time you checkout the repository.
 This can be done with the following commands: